 Failure to meet the standards and requirements set out in this Code of Conduct and any other related policies and procedures may result in disciplinary action being taken against you.
-Misconduct may result in dismissal, including summary dismissal for any act constituting gross misconduct.
+Misconduct may result in dismissal, including summary dismissal (or immediate termination of engagement for volunteers and others not employed by the school) for any act constituting gross misconduct.
 Acts that may constitute 'misconduct' and 'gross misconduct' are attached as Appendices to this Code at Appendix 1 and Appendix 2 respectively.

-If there is anything in this Code that you do not understand, you should speak to your Line Manager or the Head teacher.
+If there is anything in this Code that you do not understand, you should speak to your Line Manager or the Headteacher.